Last Updated on July 13, 2020 by Angie

 Overall, as far as pizza is concerned we just love how the pies at Pizza Taglio are simple but exploding with flavor.
 It's the hallmark of great Italian cooking.
 Despite the negatives in service, we'll keep returning to this one- the pies are that good.

-Pizza Taglio is located at 126 S Highland Avenue in East Liberty.
+Pizza Taglio was located at 126 S Highland Avenue in East Liberty and closed in July 2020.

 For more pizza in Pittsburgh, click the previous link!